 Tearjerker: RoboCop (1987)

-Not to mention the heart-rending terror of re-living his traumatic death by gunfire.
+- There's the heart-rending terror of re-living his traumatic death by gunfire in his memories.

-What makes it even worse is that his "memory glitches" keep giving him playback of his wife angrily telling him "I really need to tell you something!" as if to imply that his life really did have its ugly side.
-But when the memory plays out the final time, it's extended to include her smiling (because she was joking) and warmly saying "I love you."
+- What makes it even worse is that his "memory glitches" keep giving him playback of his wife angrily telling him "I really need to tell you something!" as if to imply that his life had its ugly side.
+Then when the memory plays out the final time, it's extended to include her smiling (because she was joking) and warmly saying "I love you."

 Robocop: I can feel them ... but I can't remember them.